 Benefits of sleep

-Although many people associate a good sleep to reduce tiredness and fatigue, achieving a restful night’s sleep can go far beyond waking up in the morning feeling refreshed and ready to meet the day.
+Although many people associate a good sleep with reducing tiredness and fatigue, achieving a restful night’s sleep can go far beyond waking up in the morning feeling refreshed and ready to meet the day.

 A good night’s sleep can also be beneficial for:

-Lack of sleep can have an impact on your digestive health and increase the risk of type 2 diabetes, heart problems, gastrointestinal diseases, obesity and even influencing the types of foods you choose to eat.
+Furthermore, did you know that lack of sleep can have an impact on your digestive health and increase the risk of type 2 diabetes, heart problems, gastrointestinal diseases and obesity, and even influence the types of foods you choose to eat?

 “Sleep is the golden chain that ties health and our bodies together.”
 Thomas Dekker